15 Best Weekend Jobs to Boost Your Income

 Driving for a service like Uber or Lyft enables an individual to work whenever they want, including just on weekends.
 Weekends are a time when potential customers want rides to entertainment and shopping venues like restaurants, bars, theaters, and malls.
 Many drivers work for multiple services to expand their earning opportunities.

-Rideshare drivers need to be good drivers with a decent sense of direction, and must own a vehicle in good working condition.
-Uber estimates that its drivers earn $19 per hour on average, with rates over $30 per hour in New York City.
+Rideshare drivers need to be good drivers and must own a vehicle in good working condition.
+Per The Street, rideshare drivers earn between $8.55 and $11.77 an hour.

 2. Retail Sales Worker